The Chelan Rustlers Saddle Club . .

 Our Members

 Nearly 100 members make up today's Saddle Club.
 Membership is not exclusive to onsite barn owners.
-Many members keep their horses elsewhere, on their own property or other boarding facilities.
+Many members keep their horses on their own property or other boarding facilities.
 And some are not horse owners at all.
 They simply enjoy participating in club events and social activities with other horse lovers.
 There is a place at the Saddle Club for anyone who enjoys being in the company of horses.

 Amenities